Contributors from members of the Copper team

 1. A Bluetooth headset

-An essential item for constant cold-callers in busy offices, there are tons of cost-effective headsets to choose from (like this one from Amazon).
-Even if your company already provides such devices, you can reward a high-performing rep with a nicer option.
-In fact, we recently put out a list of the best Bluetooth headsets which can give you an idea of what’s out there.
+A must-have for constant cold-callers in busy offices, there are tons of cost-effective headsets to choose from.
+Even if your company already provides these devices, you can reward a high-performing rep with a nicer option.

 2. Mugs and Thermoses